phax/ph-ebinterface/README.md

   * Read and write ebInterface 3.0.2 invoices
   * Read and write ebInterface 4.0 invoices
   * Read and write ebInterface 4.1 invoices
+  * Read and write ebInterface 4.2 invoices
   * Validate the signature of ebInterface documents
   * Visualize ebInterface documents as HTML documents

+News and noteworthy:
+  * Version 4.0.2
+    * Added support for ebInterface 4.2
+  * Version 4.0.1
+    * update to BouncyCastle 1.53

 This library is used by [WWW.E-RECHNUNG.GV.AT](http://www.e-rechnung.gv.at) - the Austrian Government "E-Rechnung an die öffentliche Verwaltung" solution for reading ebInterface files!